The Uncertainty Principle

 In common with anyone dealing with overlapping conditions I have expended far too much mental energy trying to understand which symptom belongs with what diagnosis.
 We each have one body with a single nervous system linking it altogether and it is no wonder that people with fibro often wonder whether they really have MS. Hyper-vigilance over every sensation is an easy habit to fall into, however it also exhausting.
 Lately I have come to realise that dealing with the symptoms regardless of their origin is what matters.

 Of course I can afford to be relatively optimistic; I now have diagnoses that verify my experiences.
 Unfortunately we live in a world that demands proof of just how ill you really are and without an accepted label to legitimise your symptoms you are all too easily dismissed.
 This is never truer than when seeking support from the state at a time when you could not be more vulnerable.
 In my case I could not ask for financial help because I knew that being refused (to my mind synonymous with being disbelieved) would smother what little hope I had managed to keep alive.

 Society needs to acknowledge that the uncertainty arising from a lack of diagnosis can become as debilitating as the symptoms that drive the desperate search for answers.
 In fact the anxiety of not knowing can feed the underlying illness and make it all the more difficult to diagnose and recover from.

-Fran is the website editor for the Chronic Illness Inclusion Project.
-She is the founder of Naturally Focused through which she helps people reconnect with the natural world, and improve their physical health and mental wellbeing.
+Fran is the founder of Naturally Focused through which she helps people reconnect with the natural world, and improve their physical health and mental wellbeing.